spoofem/Spoof/faq.md

 **Q: What's the correct BIN format?**
 A: Use format `,XXXXXX,` (comma before and after).
+If you search different format and checkout the data we wont be responsible

 **Q: Why can't I search?**
 Common reasons: